 - Xero Ltd

-The list of public APIs was put together in late 2020, so movements in the ASX100 since then (companies joining/leaving) haven’t been considered.
+The list of public APIs was put together in late 2020, so companies that have joined the ASX100 since then haven’t been included.

 Twilio and Stripe were selected because they are their APIs.
 Their success in achieving their multi-billion dollar valuations is due to their ability to create APIs that are the best in the world.
 We realise there are other companies we could have used or included in the benchmark, but for our purposes, we found this was adequate and that Twilio and Stripe reflected our experiences with other best-in-class public APIs.